 Once in awhile, bad odors will arise in your office space.
-With a lot of people plus food and drink – and maybe a workspace that involves chemicals in a closed-in space – odors are bound to happen.
-But, that doesn’t mean they have to linger long and become bothersome.
-There are a number of methods you can try in order to freshen up your office and make your surroundings more inviting.
+With a lot of people in a centralized location plus food and drink, odors are bound to happen.
+But that doesn’t mean they have to linger long or become bothersome.
+There are a number of methods you can try to freshen up the smell at your workplace and make your surroundings more inviting.
 From simple ideas and products, to eliminating odors that occur during the day, to scheduling and keeping your office clean regularly, you can do a lot to make sure odors don’t occur in the first place.
 Here are some steps to remove bad odors at work.

 Simple and Mild Odor Removers

 - Our favorite way to eliminate odors is to address the source.
 Sometimes that’s as simple as a trash can with smelly contents.
-Removing the trash bag from the office and either cleaning out the can or at least keeping it outside to air it out can go far in removing odors swiftly.
-Use a mild cleaner in the can like vinegar to keep the processes natural and gentle.
+Removing the trash bag from the office and either cleaning out the can or at least keeping it outside to air it out can go far in removing odors.
+Using a mild cleaner like vinegar in the garbage can will keep the processes natural and gentle.